ownbee/ninebot-ble/README.md

 pip install ninebot-ble
 ```

-A client for testing purposes are shipped:
+A command-line client for testing purposes are shipped:

 ```
-# Dump all memory registers
-ninebot-ble --all
+ninebot-ble --help
 ```

+## Troubleshoot

+I only have access to a Ninebot F-series scooter, if you have problems with other models, I will
+need help with debugging.